Emileiniel2013/so_long/README.md

 | **ESC**           | Quit the game              |

 Each key press updates the player's position, removes collected items, and redraws the entire map — simulating smooth movement.
+⚠️ Note: The key handling was implemented for macOS using MiniLibX’s key codes.
+On Linux systems, some key mappings may need adjustment in the input handler.

 ---
 🎨 Customization